Fellowships and Prizes

 The Reverend Frederick J. Streets Prize was established in 2021 for a graduating student deemed to have made a distinguished contribution to the advancement of social justice.

 The Tew Prizes, established in 1929 by bequest from Willis Tew of the Class of 1866, Yale College, for the purchase of books, are awarded to those students in YDS and the Graduate School of Arts and Sciences who have shown exceptional ability in philosophy, literature, ethics, or history during their first year of study.
-A list of the books to be purchased must be approved by the dean of YDS or the dean of the Graduate School and must include the works and journals of Ralph Waldo Emerson.
-Half of the prizes are given to students in YDS and half to students in the Graduate School.
+A list of the books to be purchased must be approved by the dean of YDS or the dean of the graduate school and must include the works and journals of Ralph Waldo Emerson.
+Half of the prizes are given to students in YDS and half to students in the graduate school.

 The John A. Wade Prize, founded in 1934 by bequest from John A. Wade, B.A.
 1899, B.D.
 1901, is awarded each year to that student in the first-, second-, or senior-year class who has shown the greatest originality in expository preaching.

-In addition to the prizes described above, the Academy of American Poets Prize, the Albert Stanburrough Cook Prize in poetry, the Jacob Cooper Prize in Greek philosophy, the George Washington Egleston Prize in American History, the Theron Rockwell Field Prize, the James S. Metcalfe Prize, and the John Addison Porter Prize are open to students of YDS, as well as to the students of other schools of the University.
+In addition to the prizes described above, the Academy of American Poets Prize, the Albert Stanburrough Cook Prize in poetry, the Jacob Cooper Prize in Greek philosophy, the George Washington Egleston Prize in American History, the Theron Rockwell Field Prize, the James S. Metcalfe Prize, and the John Addison Porter Prize are open to students of YDS, as well as to the students of other schools of the university.